 What are the ♥best♥ strategies for mitigating global warming?
 How is the United States going to reach net zero greenhouse gas emissions?
 Carbon pricing?
 The Green New Deal?
 Here's a brief list of sustainability priorities that the United States should implement in order to avoid contributing to the most catastrophic consequences of anthropogenic climate change:

 There were a few significant events which showed strong signs of global progress, with the United States as an occasional global leader on climate action; in terms of addressing anthropogenic climate change in 2014-2015, leading to the Paris Climate Accord:

 These events represented true progress.
 We must get back to this momentum.

-The new climate envoy and related staff, John Kerry and his staff for the new executive climate department of the U.S. government; and the new Biden Administration picks for EPA, Energy, Interior, and other climate related cabinet positions - should get the U.S. back on track as far as ambitious climate policies based on the latest Intergovernmental Panel on Climate Change guidance.
+The new climate envoy and related staff, John Kerry and his staff, for the new executive climate department of the U.S. government; and the new Biden Administration picks for EPA, Energy, Interior, and other climate related cabinet positions - should get the U.S. back on track as far as ambitious climate policies based on the latest Intergovernmental Panel on Climate Change guidance.

 Big Oil (and gas) and Big Coal, in the United States as in much of the rest of the world, finance the campaigns of many politicians, and have successfully been able to slow down progress on some major climate goals.
-How much of the Clean Power Plan has the Trump administration Congressional Republicans, and the EPA under Trump been able to stop?
-The EPA under the Trump administration has been able to stop or reverse the ambitious goals of the CPP and Paris Climate Accord in some, Republican-controlled, states.
-However, many states and cities in the United States are on track to meet the initial requirements of the Clean Power Plan and the Paris Climate Accord, as individual states (like California, many states in the Northeast, several other states) have remained committed to the climate goals of the CPP and Paris Climate Accord; and remain committed to achieving the latest climate targets set by the IPCC.
+How much of the Clean Power Plan had the Trump administration, Congressional Republicans, and the EPA under Trump been able to stop?
+The EPA under the Trump administration had been able to stop or reverse the ambitious goals of the CPP and Paris Climate Accord in some, Republican-controlled, states.
+However, many states and cities in the United States have stayed on track to meet the initial requirements of the Clean Power Plan and the Paris Climate Accord; as individual states (like California, many states in the Northeast, several other states) have remained committed to the ambitious climate goals of the CPP and Paris Climate Accord; and remain committed to achieving the latest climate targets set by the IPCC.

 Some U.S. states have even more ambitious strategies to reduce GHGs and fight climate change than put forth in the CPP, or at Paris in 2015; closer to the carbon neutrality targets set by the latest IPCC guidance.
-Examples of states with ambitious climate mitigation plans include: states like California, Hawaii, Washington, New Mexico, as well as several states in the Northeast U.S., a few other states (all are states which have passed bills through their states' legislatures that mandate 100% renewable energy within the next 25 years for their entire state; or at least 100% clean energy ).
-New York City is even planning a congestion levy for cars in the city center of NYC), and is investing substantial support for electric vehicles; like development of extensive EV charging stations, as well as other EV infrastructure.
+Examples of states with ambitious climate mitigation plans include: states like California, Hawaii, Washington, New Mexico, as well as several states in the Northeast U.S., a few other states (all are states which have passed bills through their states' legislatures that mandate 100% renewable energy within the next 3 decades for their entire state; or at least 100% clean energy ).
+New York City is even planning a congestion levy for cars in the city center of NYC); and is investing substantial support for electric vehicles - like development of extensive EV charging stations, as well as other EV infrastructure.